 You may already be doing all of these things, but I need to stress the importance of one on one conferences with students and really talking about expectations and helping them assess themselves.
 Students really need one on one time to talk it through and have teachers guide and help them recognize faulty fixed mindset thinking.
 It is hard to find the time but the benefits outweigh the constraints.

 #3 Process Over Product

 The process is their effort to learn, the product is their grade.
 Students will not care about the process if all of the emphasis is on the product.
 A misconception about growth mindset is that it is bailing kids out, giving them permission to quit or just focusing on the effort.
 THIS IS NOT TRUE.
-We must allow the students (and parents) understand that each student is on their own journey.
+We must allow the students (and parents) understand that each student is on their own journey and have their own passions.
 We all have different strengths and weaknesses, we all have different goals, and our lives will not look like someone else’s.
 Encourage and celebrate differences and encourage and celebrate turning mistakes & failures into learning opportunities and wins.